Skip to main content

 Source

 Anger, S., Bijak, J., Bosch, P., Czaika, M., de Groot, D., Miyar Busto, M. and Wahba, J. (2022).
 Attracting Skills and Talent to the EU: What should we focus on?
-Population & Policy Compact 37, Berlin: Max Planck Society/Population Europe.
+Population and Policy Brief 37, Berlin: Max Planck Society/Population Europe.